-No. There are more than 600 TPOs in the Borough, many of which were made in recent years and are still up to date.
+No, there are more than 700 TPOs in the Borough, many of which were made in recent years and are still up to date.
 The practice of protecting large areas with 'blanket' orders is now rarely used.
 There are around 200 older, 'blanket' TPOs which will be reviewed.

 We are responsible for reviewing TPOs but as this is a major project, the Council may appoint consultants to help with the task.

-Yes, in many cases an arboriculturist will need to come into your garden to carry out the tree survey.
-They will carry an identity card and if necessary a letter of authority issued by the Council.
+Yes, in some cases it may be necessary to come into your garden to carry out the tree survey.
+The surveyor will carry an identity badge and if necessary a letter of authority issued by the Council.
 If you have any doubts about the identity of somebody claiming to be employed by us, ask to see their identification or contact our tree team on 01329 236100 before letting them enter your property.

 In some areas, where trees are grouped together, the surveyor may fix a small tag to the trunk of the trees being assessed.
 Each tag has a serial number to help you and us to identify individual trees.